mnelissen/coo/README.md

   * multiple inheritance is allowed, but not duplicated
   * recognize 'virtual parentname' to declare virtual inheritance (like C++)

-## include files
+## Include files

 Files in #include lines are looked up same as C. With '<...>' searches provided paths on the commandline only, '"..."' also searches the current directory of the file that has the #include line.

 Note that if included files are not found, no error is printed.
-Typically coo there is no need for coo to parse system headers for example anyway.
+Typically there is no need for coo to parse for example system headers anyway.
 For diagnostic purpose though, a commandline option '-xi' is available to filter what files (the ones with given extension) should be processed.
 If in this case an include file is not found, then an error _is_ printed.

+## Constructors

+A function defined in a struct that has the same name as the struct is the constructor.
+Let it return void if it cannot fail.
+This will allow usage as stack variable.
+If it can fail, then let it return a pointer to the struct type (return this; or return NULL on fail).

+Constructors must call all their parent constructors somewhere in their function body.
+Right after they are all called, the VMT for this class is initialized.
+This creates the same VMT bottom-up creation effect as in C++.

+When declaring class variables on the stack, their constructor is called by adding the arguments between parentheses after the variable name, just like in C++.
+E.g. suppose class C with constructor C::C(int x) then "C c(5);" declares a variable called "c" and calls its constructor with the value 5.

 ## TODO

 * fixup class pointer in multiple inheritance virtual call
-* recognize global variables and function parameters (searched, but never any added)
+* recognize global variables (searched, but never any added)
+* calls to member functions from constructors does not need to be the VMT version

 ## License